-Graduate Student Success means fostering a sense of belonging and creating a supportive environment for all graduate students.
+Graduate Student Success means creating a supportive and welcoming environment for all graduate students.
 The Graduate College is committed to enhancing community, promoting well-being, and offering opportunities for personal, academic, and professional growth through events, safe spaces, and welcoming initiatives.

-Grad Success and Belonging at Iowa
+Graduate Student Success at Iowa

 We are committed to fostering a welcoming environment for all graduate students.
 We support outreach, recruitment, retention and success through programming that enhances a sense of belonging, community connection, and personal well-being.
 Our efforts include: